Subdwarf O star

 A subdwarf O star (sdO) is a type of hot, but low-mass star.
 O-type subdwarfs are much dimmer than regular O-type main-sequence stars, but with a brightness about 10 to 100 times that of the Sun, and have a mass approximately half that of the Sun.
 Their temperature ranges from 40,000 to 100,000 K. Ionized helium is prominent in their spectra.
-Gravity acceleration is expressed by log g between 4.0 and 6.5.
+Their surface gravity (typically given as the gravity's logarithm), log g is usually between 4.0 and 6.5.
 Many sdO stars are moving at high velocity through the Milky Way and are found at high galactic latitudes.

 Structure

 The structure of a subdwarf O star is believed to be a carbon and oxygen core surrounded by a helium burning shell.
 The spectrum shows that the content is from 50 to 100% helium.

 History

 In the early 1970s Greenstein and Sargent measured temperatures and gravity strengths and were able to plot their correct position on the Hertzsprung-Russell diagram.
 The Palomar-Green survey, Hamburg surveys, Sloan Digital Sky Survey and Supernova Ia Progenitor Survey (ESO-SPY) have documented many of these stars.